 Kate was the fifth child of Barnett and Mary Ann.

 Mary Ann was the daughter of George and [Ann] James of Wisbech, Cambridgeshire.
 Her father was a brazier.
 At 17 she was working as a dress maker and lodging with the Bird family in Gaywood, Norfolk.
 On April 13th 1858 Mary Ann married 21 year old veterinary surgeon Emerson William Friend.
-In 1860 they had a son Charles but in 1862 Emerson died.
+They lived in Wisbech, where they had a son Charles in 1860.
+Emerson died in 1862 at the age of 26.